ow2-chameleon/everest/everest-ipojo/doc/index.md

 }
 ```

-You should consider to use a REST client that can send different type of requests (GET, POST, ...), so you can have an almost total control on the everest iPOJO resources.
+You should consider using a REST client that can send different type of requests (GET, POST, ...), so you can have (almost) total control on the everest iPOJO resources.

 The [everest iPOJO Reference Card](ReferenceCard.md "Reference Card") details the global layout of the everest iPOJO domain and the resources you can found inside.